 They use graphic design software like Photoshop, Illustrator, and GIMP to create the visual aspects, while also coding with HTML and CSS (Cascading Style Sheets) to give a basic structure to their designs and make them suitable for a variety of devices.

-If you have a basic web design certificate under your wings, you mostly have everything you need to up your programming skills through a course like Web Development Certification Course and morph into an elusive unicorn!
+If you have a basic web design certificate under your wings, you mostly have everything you need to up your programming skills through a course like Post Graduate Program in Full Stack Web Development and morph into an elusive unicorn!

 What a Web Designer Job Description Looks Like